-The ICCC (Internal Control Coordination Committee) provides a global focus on SGL/subsidiaries.
+The ICCC provides a global focus on SGL and its subsidiaries.

-The ICCC is an element of the overall architecture of the internal control system of the SGL Group, as well as of its coherence and effectiveness.
+The ICCC is an element of the overall architecture of the internal control framework of the SGL Group, as well as of its coherence and effectiveness.

 As such, the ICCC: